ibm-cloud-docs/openshift/test.md

 # Custom tagging script test file
 {: #test}

-This mega-fun file includes tests to reflect the list that is included in test-cases.md.
+This super-fun file includes tests to reflect the list that is included in test-cases.md.
+Which means it includes some tests.
 {: shortdesc}